-One of the most common issues that might occur is the 0x80240017 error code.
-Read this article to find out how to fix error code 0x80240017 in Windows 10 or Windows 8.1 and get your updates up and running.
+One of the most common issues that might occur while updating Windows 10’s built-in apps and programs is the 0x80240017 error code.
+Read this article to find out how to fix it and get your updates up and running.

-The error code 0x80240017 in Windows 10 or Windows 8.1 usually appears due to the fact that your system has changed after you installed a third-party application.
+The error code 0x80240017 in Windows 10 usually appears due to the fact that your system has changed after you installed a third-party application.

-1. Clear and reset Windows Store cache
+1. Clear and reset Microsoft Store cache

-- Reboot your operating system
+- Reboot your operating system.

-- To start Windows 10, log in with your administrator account if you haven’t already
+- To start Windows 10, log in with your administrator account if you haven’t already.

-- Go to your Desktop tile and hold the Windows and R buttons at the same time
+- Go to your Desktop tile and hold the Windows and R buttons at the same time.

-- Now you have the Run window in front of you
+- Now you have the Run window in front of you.

-- In the Run dialog box, enter the WSReset.exe command
+- In the Run dialog box, enter the WSReset.exe command.

-- Press the Enter key on the keyboard
+- Press the Enter key on the keyboard.

-- Reboot your operating system once more and log in again with your administrator account
+- Reboot your operating system once more and log in again with your administrator account.

 - Check if the error persists.

-2. Run Windows 10’s built-in troubleshooter
+2. Run the built-in troubleshooter

-- Go to Search > type ‘settings’ > double click on the first result
+- Go to Search > type settings > double click on the first result.

-- Go to Update & Security > select Troubleshoot
+- Go to Update & Security > select Troubleshoot.

-- Now in the Troubleshooting window, locate the Windows Update Troubleshooter
+- Now in the Troubleshooting window, locate the Windows Update Troubleshooter.

-- Select the Windows Update troubleshooter and run it
+- Select the Windows Update troubleshooter and run it.

-- Now a scanning process will begin and it will tell you if any issues have been found and fixed
+- Now a scanning process will begin and it will tell you if any issues have been found and fixed.

-- Follow the on-screen instructions to finish the troubleshooting steps
+- Follow the on-screen instructions to finish the troubleshooting steps.

 - Reboot your Windows 10 device.